 Some healthcare workers report their concerns directly to Medicare.
 There is nothing wrong with doing so but absent the filing of a sealed lawsuit, the award won’t exceed $1000.
 If you want a large award, contact us before contacting Medicare.

 Need more information?
 Contact attorney Brian Mahany at or by telephone at (313) 879-2070.
-You can also visit our Medicare fraud information page.
+You can also visit our Michigan Medicaid fraud and Medicare fraud information pages.
 All inquiries are protected by the attorney – client privilege and kept completely confidential.

 MahanyLaw – America’s Medicare Fraud Lawyers